RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/19-PSA.md

 <sup>67</sup> Moreover he refused the tabernacle of Joseph, and chose not the tribe of Ephraim:
 <sup>68</sup> But chose the tribe of Judah, the mount Zion which he loved.
 <sup>69</sup> And he built his sanctuary like high [palaces], like the earth which he hath established for ever.
-<sup>70</sup> He chose David also his servant, and took him from the sheepfolds :
+<sup>70</sup> He chose David also his servant, and took him from the sheepfolds:
 <sup>71</sup> From following the ewes great with young he brought him to feed Jacob his people, and Israel his inheritance.
 <sup>72</sup> So he fed them according to the integrity of his heart; and guided them by the skilfulness of his hands.
 ## Chapter 79